adil192/adil192-linux/README.md

 # adil192-linux

-This is a collection of scripts that apply my personal preferences to a Linux system.
+This is a collection of scripts that apply my personal preferences to a Linux system (plus limited support on macOS).

 ## Requirements